Online Backup

 // Do something with the backup (e.g. upload it to Amazon S3).

-Notice that in client-server mode the returned Thread is a local thread on the client side that represents the real thread on the server side.
-Therefore, some operations (e.g. changing the thread priority) will have no real effect in client-server mode.
+In client-server mode, the returned Thread is a local thread on the client that represents the actual backup thread on the server.
+Therefore, some thread operations, such as changing the thread priority, have no effect.